cameronleger/DataDumper/README.md

 ## Usage
 ### jMc2Obj
 The blocks.conf and texsplit_1.6.conf files can be used instead of the originals to export vanilla and modded blocks with textures.
 Note that the file is texsplit_1.6.conf however this actually works with 1.7.10 by default.
 This is not perfect, however it should get you well on your way to a modded export.

-Currently, anything that's not a normal block has to be hardcoded to export as such.
-Some blocks, such as saplings, can be matched automatically, but if I don't support the block yet, I'm sure you'll find it easy to modify the exported conf files.
+Currently, anything that's not a normal block (such as custom meshes) has to be hardcoded to export as such, unless it uses a standard block render type or naming convention.
+I'm sure you'll find it easy to modify the exported conf files.

 Finally, you'll need to make a texture pack where you insert all of the mods' folders (really, you can delete everything besides assets/*/textures/blocks) into a single .zip for jMc2Obj to load.
 It's best to use the single texture and single material options.